-The TMJs lie on either side of the head, connecting the lower mandible to the rest of the skull.
-These joints move with a smooth, gliding motion, allowing you to chew and speak with ease.
+The TMJs—the temporomandibular joints—lie on either side of the head, connecting the lower mandible (your jawbone) to the rest of the skull.
+Normally, these joints move with a smooth, gliding motion, allowing you to chew and speak with ease.

 Under abnormal conditions, the TMJs may become stressed.
 They may not function properly, and they may cause painful side effects.

 The temporomandibular joints are highly sensitive to stress and pressure.
-Stress, fatigue, or a change in your bite can lead to TMJ disorder (TMD).
+This means that stress, fatigue, or a change in your bite can lead to TMJ disorder (TMD).

 Symptoms of TMD